atorson/amazon-product-word-cloud/README.md

 #Running

-You should start Redis on port 5678 and then:
+You should start Redis (on default port 6379) and then:

        $ sbt run